Fort Worth and Denver Railway: Successor companies

 In 1970, the Chicago, Burlington and Quincy Railroad, the Great Northern Railway, and the Northern Pacific Railroad merged themselves into a single railroad, the Burlington Northern Railroad, but their subsidiaries in Colorado and Texas continued to have a separate legal existence until the Burlington Northern acquired the Fort Worth and Denver Railway by virtue of the merger between BN and the Colorado and Southern Railroad on December 31, 1981.
 The Fort Worth and Denver Railway's corporate existence came to an end when it was formally merged into Burlington Northern Railroad on December 31, 1982.

 The FW&D's former main line through the Texas Panhandle and North Texas is now a heavily used route of BN's successor, the BNSF Railway, primarily for coal and intermodal trains between Fort Worth and the western United States.
-Additionally, the Union Pacific Railroad has trackage rights on this line from Fort Worth to Dalhart.
+Additionally, the Union Pacific Railroad has track rights on this line from Fort Worth to Dalhart.
 No passenger trains have operated in scheduled revenue service on this route, though, since the FW&D ended all passenger service in 1967, before the creation of Amtrak in 1971.

 Rails to trails

-In 1989, BN abandoned the former Fort Worth and Denver South Plains trackage between Estelline and Lubbock.
+In 1989, BN abandoned the former Fort Worth and Denver South Plains track between Estelline and Lubbock.
 In 1993, the Texas Parks and Wildlife Department acquired 64 mi of the abandoned right-of-way between Estelline and the town of South Plains to create the Caprock Canyons State Park and Trailway's hike and bike trail.
 A unique feature is the 528 ft Clarity Railroad Tunnel.

 The Saints' Roost Museum in Clarendon houses a restored Fort Worth and Denver Railway depot.